dotnet/docs-maui/docs/macos/cli.md

     dotnet build -t:Run -f net6.0-maccatalyst
     ```

-    The `dotnet build` command will restore the project the dependencies, build the app, and launch it.
+    The `dotnet build` command will restore the project dependencies, build the app, and launch it.

     <!-- markdownlint-enable MD029 -->